agrublev/freedcamp-script-runner/Guide.md

 ````

-## Password for encrypted file is test52
+## Password for encrypted file is 'secret'